Fenia Chertkoff: Argentina

-In Argentina, she lived at Santa Clara, a colony established by Eastern European Jews, where she founded a school and developed a library.
-Chertkoff and her sisters became citizens of that country.
-She moved to Buenos Aires where she lived in the Dickman home before she married Nicolas Repetto, a member of the Socialist Party.
-In 1903, he participated as a delegate in Congress of the Socialist Party, which proposed, among other issues, gender equality, equality before the law for legitimate and illegitimate children, the enactment of divorce law, and paternity investigation.
-A Socialist, she co-founded the Socialist Women's Center in 1920, and the Trade Union of Women, with her sisters and Gabriela Laperriere and Rachel Messina.
+On 19 April 1902 (Note: Also cited as 1920.), Chertkoff co-founded the Socialist Women's Center with Gabriela Laperrière de Coni, Justa Burgos Meyer, Raquel Messina, Teresa Mauli, Raquel Camaña and her sisters Mariana Chertkoff de Justo and Adela Chertkoff de Dickman.
+The Center promoted women's suffrage, equal civil and legal rights, divorce, the elimination of discrimination against children born out of wedlock and secular education.
+In 1903, Chertkoff participated as a delegate in Congress of the Socialist Party, which proposed, among other issues, gender equality, equality before the law for legitimate and illegitimate children, the enactment of divorce law, and paternity investigation.
 She participated in the first strikes of the workers and the trade union organization of workers in different industries, such as telephone, textiles, trade, and factories, contributing to enact laws for making Sunday a day of rest.
 She also denounced labor exploitation of minors, poor sanitary conditions in factories, and long working hours.
-In poor health for her last 20 years, she died in Buenos Aires in 1927, at the age of 59.